 WHAT IS CERVICAL DISC DEGENERATION?

 Each disc is composed of a sturdy outer wall and a soft, gel-like inner core.
 When you are born, these discs are primarily composed of water.
-When you age, the discs lose some of this water content and begin to thin, providing less shock absorption.
+When you age, the discs lose some water content and begin to thin, providing less shock absorption.
 This process also makes the disc prone to developing cracks and tears.
-These changes in your discs can cause the disc to bulge out or protrude and press against nearby nerves which can cause a variety of sensations ranging from numbness, limited mobility, muscle weakness, tingling, and radiating pain that may extend down the neck into the shoulder, arm, hand, and fingers.
+These changes in your discs can cause the disc to bulge out or protrude and press against nearby nerves, which can cause a variety of sensations ranging from numbness, limited mobility, muscle weakness, tingling, and radiating pain that may extend down the neck into the shoulder, arm, hand, and fingers.